ahujaesh/birthday-surprise/README.md

+# NOTE: Her birthday has now passed and this repository is no longer maintained

 # What is this?

 This is a repository with the source code for the first part of my friend's birthday gift - hosted [here](https://ahujaesh.github.io/birthday-surprise/) through GitHub Pages.
 If you see any errors or want to help, feel free to open an issue, fork this repository and start a pull request, or just email me here - [ahuja.eshaan0@gmail.com](mailto:ahuja.eshaan0@gmail.com)!